manassaloi/manassaloi.github.io/_posts/2020-01-29-capital-as-moat.markdown

 title:  "Capital as a Moat"

 ---
 I wrote a thread recently on why capital as a moat strategy does not work.
-Turning it into a blogpost (with some minor edits)
+Turning it into a blogpost (with some minor edits).

 **/threadstarts**